Vrezerino/TabTransposer/README.md

 # TabTransposer
 ## This utility returns a copy of your guitar tabulature file but with transposed notes (fretboard fret numbers).

+It is actually not straightforward to transpose tabs at all, and it was my core challenge to make an algorithm that works:
+If a two-digit number becomes a one-digit number (e.g. 12 to 9), the program has to pad it with a symbol that denotes a pause, after detecting what the symbol is in the first place (a space or a hyphen for instance), and also decide what to do if we're at the end of a line.

-1. Choose file.
+## 1. Choose file.
-2. Input the amount of semitones you want to transpose your tabs with.
+## 2. Input the amount of semitones you want to transpose your tabs with.
-3. Enjoy your new tabs!
+## 3. Enjoy your new tabs!

 ```
 |'''|'''|'''|'''